onehashai/onehash-connect/templates/zerver/integrations/capistrano.md

-Get Zulip notifications for your Capistrano deploys!
+Get Connect notifications for your Capistrano deploys!

 1.  {!create-an-incoming-webhook.md!}

 1.  {!download-python-bindings.md!}

-1. You can now send Zulip messages by calling the `zulip-send` utility from your `deploy.rb` config file.
-Here's some example code for sending a Zulip notification when a deployment has completed:
+1. You can now send Connect messages by calling the `zulip-send` utility from your `deploy.rb` config file.
+Here's some example code for sending a Connect notification when a deployment has completed:

         after 'deploy', 'notify:humbug'